 Purpose of translocation guidelines

 The purpose of Guidelines for Assessing Translocations of Live Aquatic Organisms in Victoria (the Guidelines) is to provide a risk assessment and administrative framework for proposals to translocate live aquatic organisms into and within Victoria that require approval under the Fisheries Act 1995 (the Act).
-These Guidelines establish a transparent basis by which the Department of Environment and Primary Industries (DEPI) meets its role and responsibilities in association with other government agencies, industry and the community.
+These Guidelines establish a transparent basis by which the Victorian Fisheries Authority (VFA) meets its role and responsibilities in association with other government agencies including the Department of Land Water Planning (DELWP), industry and the community.

 These Guidelines will not be used to manage the translocation risks that may arise incidentally to other processes such as the discharge of ship’s ballast water.